rbergoin/QIF-neurons-with-3-synaptic-plasticities/README.md

 # QIF neurons with 3 synaptic plasticities

-Source code of the paper: "Emergence and long-term maintenance of modularity in plastic networks of spiking neurons"
+Source code of the paper: "Emergence and maintenance of modularity in neural networks with Hebbian and anti-Hebbian inhibitory STDP"

 To run a simulation execute the script "runSimulationC_Py.sh".
 To save figures, change the value of the variable "save" in this script.
 The figures generated are put in the "results" folder.